 ACQUISITIONS AND DISPOSALS OF INVESTMENTS

-In 2021, the Fund continued to seek out and rigorously evaluate investment opportunities.
-During the year, the Fund made new investments in the information technology industry.
+In 2022, the Fund continued to seek out and rigorously evaluate investment opportunities.
+During the year, the Fund made investments in the information technology industry and medical industry.
 The direct investments completed include the following: